Skip to main content

 Respite placements

-This type of placement is ideal for carers who lead busy lives and don’t want to commit to full-time caring.
-Respite care provides a break for carers who have primary placements, and can occur on a regular, planned or emergency basis.
+Respite placement is ideal for carers who lead busier lives and don’t want to commit to full-time caring.
+These carers provide breaks for carers who have primary placements.
+This arrangement can occur on a regular, planned or emergency basis.

 Respite carers may look after foster children over the weekend, a few days a month, during the school holidays, when the primary carer is unwell or has a family emergency, or when the primary carer needs to go on holiday.